ToniaPedersen/DISCDEXPI_2025Pack/README.md

 	- *FinalReport_DEXPI.docx*: Final report for the DISC DEXPI 2025 Project

 - **Profile**:
+	- *HTML*: Folder for HTML version of the Profile
+	- *XML*: Folder for XML version of the Profile

 - **PID Validation Method**:
 	- *PID Validation Method.docx*: Validation methodology for validation and scoring of DISC DEXPI files towards DEXPI and the DISC Profile